dataminer-site/dataminer-site.github.io/_posts/2022-09-30-postgres-scanner.md

 ## Performance

-To investigate the performance of the Postgres Scanner, we ran the well-known TPC-H benchmark on DuckDB using its internal storage format, on Postgres also using its internal format and with DuckDB reading from Postgres using the new Postgres Scanner.
-We used DuckDB 0.5.1 and Postgres 14.5, all experiments were run on a MacBook Pro with an M1 Max CPU.
+To investigate the performance of the Postgres Scanner, we ran the well-known TPC-H benchmark on DataMiner using its internal storage format, on Postgres also using its internal format and with DataMiner reading from Postgres using the new Postgres Scanner.
+We used DataMiner 0.5.1 and Postgres 14.5, all experiments were run on a MacBook Pro with an M1 Max CPU.
 The experiment script [is available](https://gist.github.com/hannes/d2f0914a8e0ed0fb235040b9981c58a7).
 We run "scale factor" 1 of TPCH, creating a dataset of roughly 1 GB with ca. 6 M rows in the biggest table, `lineitem`.
 Each of the 22 TPC-H benchmark queries was run 5 times, and we report the median run time in seconds.
 The time breakdown is given in the following table.

 |query | duckdb| duckdb/postgres| postgres|
 |:-----|------:|---------------:|--------:|